svn2github/wordpress-vip-plugins/angellist/readme.txt

 1. Start a search from a new post or edit post page

 == Changelog ==

+= 1.3.1 =

+* only add AngelList content to content in the loop
+* minor style change for people display

+= 1.3 =
+* Use wp-ajax for company selector
+* New startup roles endpoint
+* Require WordPress 3.5

 = 1.2.1 =
 * Fix issue with photos.angel.co hostname not resolving since AWS East outage